karabaja4/firefox-socket-control/README.md

 Control Firefox from a UNIX socket provided by a Native Messaging App.

-Attached is a Node.js Native Messaging App that creates a UNIX socket which receives and forwards messages to a Firefox extension [SocketControl](https://addons.mozilla.org/en-US/firefox/addon/socketcontrol/) which then opens a New Tab or a New Window based on contents of the message.
+Attached is a Go Native Messaging App that creates a UNIX socket which receives and forwards messages to a Firefox extension [SocketControl](https://addons.mozilla.org/en-US/firefox/addon/socketcontrol/) which then opens a New Tab or a New Window based on contents of the message.
 Check the **Usage** section for examples.

 This can replace `dbus` to allow Firefox to open a New Tab or New Window in a running instance if `dbus` is not available on your system.

 ## Dependencies

-You need `openbsd-netcat` and `nodejs`.
+You need `go` (build), `openbsd-netcat`.

 ## Installation